FACTS ABOUT MERCURY

 Toxic Effects.
 The toxic effects of mercury depend on its chemical form and the route of exposure.
 Methylmercury [CH3Hg] is the most toxic form.
 It affects the immune system, alters genetic and enzyme systems, and damages the nervous system, including coordination and the senses of touch, taste, and sight.
 Facts about mercury in our Ocean.

-Environment has a number of factors influence the formation of methylmercury.
+The environment has a number of factors that influence the formation of methylmercury.
 For example, methylmercury is more likely to form in a water body where there is a high amount of organic material or where algal blooms are prone to occur.
 Methylmercury increases in concentration as it moves up the food chain.
 Methylmercury is the form of mercury most toxic to humans.

 Because methylmercury accumulates in fish, eating fish is the way most people are exposed to mercury in the environment.
 How many Oceans are there?